arturfurtado/question-answer/README.md

 # question-answer
-Dumb question &amp; answer application made with nodeJS and EJs to study node
+Simple question & answer application made to study a bit of Ejs and Node